slamora/brackets-wiki/Contributing-to-Brackets.md

 git checkout mynewfeature
 ```

+> Note, that if you are fixing a particular issue, it can be useful to include the issue number in the branch name, for example _fix_issue_68_.

 That creates a new branch called mynewfeature and sets it as your working branch.
 Any changes you make now will be linked to that branch.
 Go ahead and modify some code, make your fix, and be sure that it works in your copy of Brackets.
 Once you're happy with the fix, it's time to commit those changes and get ready to send it back to the team.
 If you're adding new files you'll have to run <code>git add</code> but if you're just modifiying existing files you can run

 ```
-git commit -a
+git commit -m "COMMIT MESSAGE"
 ```

-That will bring up a vi terminal where you should provide a description for what changes you just made.
+Replace COMMIT MESSAGE with a detail message describing the changes.
 Once that's done the next step is to push those changes to your Github account using git push.

 ```
 git push origin mynewfeature